Open/Close Menu We're All Your Walls Need

 • Several power outlets

-Also, add romance to your master bedroom by having red fabric, kinky artwork, soft lighting to create ambiance, etc.
+Also, add romance to your main bedroom by having red fabric, kinky artwork, soft lighting to create ambiance, etc.

-Also, ensure that your room has a focal point, such as an artwork hanging over the bed to add character to a room.
-Preferably, have a large piece or a collection of three individual smaller pieces of arts.
+Also, ensure that your room has a focal point, such as artwork hanging over the bed, to add character to a room.
+Preferably, have a large piece or a collection of three individual more minor pieces of art.
 Avoid all-white wallpapers.
-Instead, go for bold, patterned artwork to give your master bedroom the “WOW” factor.
+Instead, use bold, patterned artwork to give your main bedroom the “WOW” factor.

 Other Rooms to work on